 Chondroitin is also found in the bone and cartilage.
-Chondroitin sulphate supplements are usually made from cow trachea and pork by products.
-Chondroitin helps in reducing* joint pain and inflammation, improving* joint function and slowing down the progression of osteoarthritis.
+Chondroitin sulfate supplements are usually made from cow trachea and pork by-products.
+Chondroitin helps in reducing joint pain and inflammation, improving joint function and slowing down the progression of osteoarthritis.
 Chondroitin also helps in keeping the joints lubricated by helping the cartilage to retain water.

 - Vitamin D3: Vitamin D promotes the absorption of Calcium which is used by the bones.
 Vitamin D can be found in many types of food such as orange juice, sardine, dairy products, fortified cereals and egg yolk.
 Vitamin D can also be made in your body when you are exposed to direct sunlight.
 Vitamin D can also be found in form of supplements.

 - Omega 3: Omega 3 fatty acids are found naturally in soybean oil, canola oil and walnut and some fish such as salmon and tuna.
-Omega 3 supplements helps in production of chemical acid that helps in controlling joint inflammation.
+Omega 3 supplements help in the production of chemical acid that helps in controlling joint inflammation.

-- Calcium: Calcium plays a major role in formation of bones therefore you should ensure you have enough Calcium in your body.
+- Calcium: Calcium plays a major role in the formation of bones, therefore, you should ensure you have enough Calcium in your body.
 You can get Calcium from several types of foods but if you are not able to get the Recommended Daily Intake from your diet you should get natural calcium supplements.

 Other supplements that have been recommended are turmeric, green tea, ginger, S-adenosyl-L-methane (SAMe), Devil’s Claw, methylsulfonylmethane (MSM), bromelain, vitamin E and stinging nettle.